7mind/izumi/doc/paradox/sbt/00_sbt.md

 in that case all the transitive dependencies of the projects provided will be also added into aggregation list.
 This allows you to simplify your definitions by avoiding specifing all the modules in `.aggregate`.

 In case you don't want your project to be recorded, you shoud use `.as.just` syntax.

+@@@ warning { title='Important note: sbt is lazy!' }
+We just store project reference in a singleton list, we don't analyze dependency graph.
+Though sbt relies on `lazy val` declarations.
+*So, in fact the singleton initializes at the moment you invoke aggregation.*
+In case you don't add a project into aggregation list such a project still will be initialized by sbt and added into the singleton, but it would happen *later* than evaluation  of aggregation list so the project will not be aggregated.
+@@@

 ### Aggregation Safety Check